-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards

-DECISION

-Dispute Codes MNR, OPR

-Introduction

-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order for unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on October 24, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes MNR, OPR Introduction This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order for unpaid rent.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 22, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
 Section 90 of the Act determines that a document served in this manner is deemed to have been received five days after service.
 Based on the written submissions of the landlord, I find that the tenant has been duly served with the Direct Request Proceeding documents.

-Issues to be Decided

-Is the landlord entitled to an order of possession?
+Issues to be Decided Is the landlord entitled to an order of possession?
 Is the landlord entitled to a monetary order for unpaid rent?
-Background and Evidence The landlord submitted the following evidentiary material: - A copy of the Proof of Service of the Notice of Direct Request Proceeding; - A copy of a residential tenancy agreement which was signed by the parties on August 8, 2014, indicating that the tenant is obligated to pay \$3500.00 in rent in advance on the first day of the month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which the landlord served on the tenant on October 9, 2014 for \$7000.00 in unpaid rent due in the months of September and October; and - A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenant by having a witness present when personally serving the tenants adult son.
+Page: 2 Background and Evidence The landlord submitted the following evidentiary material: - A copy of the Proof of Service of the Notice of Direct Request Proceeding; - A copy of a residential tenancy agreement which was signed by the parties on February 5, 2014, indicating that the tenant is obligated to pay \$880.00 in rent in advance on the first day of the month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which the landlord served on the tenant on December 3, 2014 for \$880.00 in unpaid rent due in the month of December; and - A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenant by having the tenant sign.
 The Notice restates section 46(4) of the Act which provides that the tenant had five days to pay the rent in full or apply for Dispute Resolution.
 The tenant did not apply to dispute the Notice to End Tenancy within five days from the date of service and the landlord alleged that the tenant did not pay the rental arrears.
-Analysis I find that the tenant received the notice to end tenancy on October 9, 2014.
+Analysis I find that the tenant received the notice to end tenancy on December 3, 2014.
 I accept the landlord's undisputed evidence and I find that the tenant did not pay the rental arrears and did not apply to dispute the notice and is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
 I grant the landlord an order of possession which must be served on the tenant.
 Should the tenant fail to comply with the order, it may be filed for enforcement in the Supreme Court.
-Page: 3 I accept the evidence before me that the tenant has failed to pay \$7000.00 in rent for the months of September and October.
-I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$7000.00.
-Conclusion I grant the landlord an order of possession and a monetary order under section 67 for \$7000.00.
+I accept the evidence before me that the tenant has failed to pay \$880.00 in rent for the month of December.
+The landlord has advised that the tenant made a partial payment of \$440.00 on December 15, 2014 for which the tenant was issued a receipt for "use Page: 3 and occupancy only" I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$440.00.
+Conclusion I grant the landlord an order of possession and a monetary order under section 67 for \$440.00.
 This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.